 REST API

-mDIS has two REST (opens new window) API endpoint patterns
+REST API endpoint patterns

-- a "regular" REST API endpoint pattern: URLs starting with
+mDIS has two- a "regular" REST API endpoint pattern: URLs starting with

 /api/v1/<controllername>?